 The rim strip should be wide enough to cover the bottom of the rim, but not so wide it interferes with the seating of the tire bead.
 Inspect the rim strip whenever changing a tire or inner tube.
-Look for tares and rips, and make sure rim strip is centered over the nipple holes.
-In the image below, the rim holes are exposed, which may cause a flat tire.
+Look for tears and rips, and make sure rim strip is centered over the nipple holes.
+In the image below, the rim strip is damaged, which may cause a flat tire.

-There are two common types of valve stems on bicycles, the schrader ("American" type) and the presta ("French" type).
-The schrader or American-type valve is common on cars and motorcycles.
+There are three common types of valve stems on bicycles: Schrader (“American” type), Presta (“French” type) and Woods (also known as “Dunlop”).
+The Schrader-type valve is common on American cars and motorcycles.
 It is also found on many bicycles.
-The valve stem is approximately 8mm (5/16?) in diameter and has an internal spring plunger to assist in shutting the valve.
+The valve stem is approximately 8mm (5/16”) in diameter and has an internal spring plunger to assist in shutting the valve.
 To deflate the schrader valve tube, it is necessary to stick a small hex wrench or other object into the valve in order to press on the stem and release the air.
 Upon release of the stem, the stem spring shuts.
-Schrader compatible pump fittings press on the internal stem with a plunger, allowing the tube to be filled.
+Schrader-compatible pump fittings press on the internal stem with a plunger, allowing the tube to be filled.

-The schrader valve core can be removed if necessary.
+The Schrader valve core can be removed if necessary.
 This is rarely required, but a valve can become stuck and cause a slow leak.
 A loose core can also be the source of a slow leak.
-A special tool will remove and or tighten the core.
+A special tool such as the Park Tool VC-1 will remove and or tighten the core.

-The presta or French-type valve is common on mid and higher priced road bikes and on higher priced MTB bikes.
-Presta stems are nominally 6mm (1/4?) diameter, thinner than Schrader valves.
+The Presta valve is common on mid and higher priced road and mountain bikes.
+Presta stems are nominally 6mm (1/4”) diameter, thinner than Schrader valves.
 At the top of the stem is a small locknut, which must be unthreaded before air can enter the tube.
 To deflate the inner tube, unthread the locknut.
 Depress the valve stem to deflate.
 To inflate the tube, unthread the locknut and tap the valve to insure it is not stuck.

-Presta valve tubes come with different length valves.
-The longer valve stems are needed for the deeper aerodynamic rims.
+Presta valve tubes are available with different length valves.
+Longer valve stems are needed for deeper aerodynamic rims.

 - Note directional arrows of tire manufacturer, if any.
 Directional arrows printed on the sidewalls indicate rotation of wheel.
 Not all tires have direction orientation.